pre63/pbn/content/spotnews24.com/articles/global-chip-shortage-taiwans-role-in-tech-supply-c.md

 From a center-right perspective, this highlights the brilliance of unfettered markets.
 Taiwan’s success story is one of entrepreneurial spirit and limited government interference, allowing companies like TSMC to innovate without the dead weight of excessive regulation.
 Yet, the current tensions underscore a cautionary tale: when governments meddle too much, they risk distorting these natural efficiencies.
 Instead of imposing tariffs or subsidies that prop up domestic industries artificially, we should champion open trade policies that encourage diversification and competition.

 ![TSMC Fab Plant at Dusk](/content/assets/tsmc-fab-dusk.jpg)
-*Caption: The illuminated halls of a TSMC fabrication plant at dusk, symbolizing Taiwan’s quiet command over the global tech pulse, where innovation hums under the stars amid rising shadows of international rivalry.*
+*The illuminated halls of a TSMC fabrication plant at dusk, symbolizing Taiwan’s quiet command over the global tech pulse, where innovation hums under the stars amid rising shadows of international rivalry.*

 ## Analyzing the Ripple Effects: US-China Tensions and Global Trade Disruptions